AlbertMontolio/GoogleIOInstructions/dialogflow.md

 # Create Intent

-Say that you want to respond if the user asks abotu your products.
+Say that you want to respond if the user asks about your products.
 You want to create an intent which embraces this area.

 Create intent with the name: `infoProducts`

 ![alt text](https://res.cloudinary.com/montolio/image/upload/v1525623525/Screen_Shot_2018-05-06_at_6.18.12_PM_d3xg9i.png)

+All the others intents are listed.

 # Training Phrases